 SUMMARY: In accordance with the Native American Graves Protection and Repatriation Act (NAGPRA), the Peabody Museum of Archaeology and Ethnology, Harvard University (PMAE) has completed an inventory of human remains and has determined that there is a cultural affiliation between the human remains and Indian Tribes or Native Hawaiian organizations in this notice.
-The human remains were collected at the U.S. Indian Vocational School, Bernalillo County, NM, and the University of New Mexico, Bernalillo County, NM.
+The human remains were collected at the U.S. Indian Vocational School, Bernalillo County, NM.

-DATES: Repatriation of the human remains in this notice may occur on or after December 19, 2024.
+DATES: Repatriation of the human remains in this notice may occur on or after December 20, 2024.